jamsocket/plane/sidecar/README.md

 # spawner-sidecar

-Spawner Sidecar is a lightweight tool to monitor the activity of a given TCP port.
-This is useful to ensure that Kubernetes pods are only shut down if they do not have active connections.
+Spawner Sidecar is a lightweight tool for remotely monitoring whether a given TCP port is in use.
+Spawner uses this to ensure that it only shuts down pods which do not have active connections.

-It is built for use with Spawner, but can also be used standalone with custom tools, because its interface is very easy to consume.
+Although it is built for use with Spawner, it does not depend on Spawner and could be a useful component when building bespoke Kubernetes controllers.
+Its interface is a generic and easy to consume read-only HTTP/JSON API.

 Spawner Sidecar works by asking the kernel for information about TCP connections every 10 seconds (configurable).
 It uses that information to count the number